-Year Abroad
+Periods of Study Abroad

-- VII.
-Students must complete a year of study abroad in one of the School's partner Universities in Europe in a satisfactory manner. - VIII.
-During the year of study abroad students are required to register for and attempt modules equivalent to a full-time study load.
-This will normally equate to 60 ECTS at the host institution.
-A student's diet of modules will be mapped out agreed and signed off by the student, the University of Westminster and the partner institution in a Learning Agreement. - IX.
-For students on a compulsory year abroad (LLB European Legal Studies, LLB Law with French Law), neither the credits nor the marks achieved on the year abroad will be exchangeable with University of Westminster credits or marks on their profiles on the Undergraduate degrees. - For students on an optional year abroad (LLB Law, BA Legal Studies), credits achieved during the year abroad may be transferred on their Undergraduate degrees provided they are at the required level of study. - X. In order to be deemed by the University of Westminster to have passed the year of study abroad, a student must meet the following requirements: - a.
-If studying in English at a partner institution, a student must pass a minimum of 50% across 60 ECTS (or module equivalent to a full time study abroad). - b.
-If studying in another language at a partner institution, a student must pass a minimum of 50% across 30 ECTS. - XI.
-In addition, students undertaking the Year of study abroad will be registered for and required to successfully pass the requirements of the modules detailed below: - a.
+- vii) During their studies, LLB Law and BA Legal Studies students can study for either one or two semesters abroad (year abroad) if they chose to.
+Students must complete the period of study abroad in one of the School's partner Universities in a satisfactory manner. - viii) During the period of study abroad, students are required to be registered both at Westminster and at the host university.
+At the host university, students are required to study and attempt modules equivalent to a full-time study load.
+This will normally equate to either 30 ECTS if studying for one semester or 60 ECTS if studying for two semesters at a host institution that uses the European accreditation system.
+A student's diet while abroad will be agreed by the student, the University of Westminster and the partner institution in a Learning Agreement prior to the commencement of studies at the host institution.

+- ix) In order to be deemed by the University of Westminster to have successfully completed a semester or year of study abroad, a student must meet the following requirements: - a.
+If studying in English, a student must pass a minimum of 50% across the total number of credits that they registered for at the partner institution - b.
+If studying in a language other than English, a student must pass a minimum of 25% across the total number of credits that they registered for at the partner institution. - c.
+If studying in both English and a language other than English, a student must pass a minimum of 50% across the total number of credits that they studied in English and 25% across the total number of credits that they studied in another language - x) In addition, students undertaking a period of study abroad will be registered for, and required to pass successfully the requirements of, the modules detailed below: - a.
 LLAWS01 Study Abroad Semester 1, 60 credits - b.
-LLAWS02 Study Abroad Semester 2, 60 credits - XII.
-The credit awarded for the above modules will not contribute to the final degree classification.
+LLAWS02 Study Abroad Semester 2, 60 credits - xi) The credits awarded for the above modules will not contribute to the final degree classification.

-Recognition of the Year Abroad
+Recognition of the Period of Study Abroad

-- XIII.
-Where a student successfully meets the pass requirements as outlined above and progresses to level 6 of their intended award, recognition of the year of study abroad will take place: - a.
-By detailing on the student's final University of Westminster transcript the year of study abroad, noting the name of the host institution that the student attended: - b.
-By awarding the student who successfully passes the requirements of the two Semester Abroad modules 120 additional credits; or, in exceptional circumstances, 60 credits if the student has successfully completed only one semester abroad: - c.
-By awarding the student, who successfully completes the requirements of the Year Abroad and of the two Semester Abroad modules, a Certificate of Attendance for the Year Abroad.
-A separate transcript will state clearly the modules studied and the modules passed at the host institution, along with their ECTS weighting and the marks achieved. - d.
-Through the transcript of results as issued by the host institution that the student attended.
+- xii) Where a student successfully meets the pass requirements as outlined above in ix and x, recognition of the period of study abroad will take place: - a.
+By detailing on the student's final University of Westminster transcript the period of study abroad, noting the name of the host institution that the student attended; - b.
+By awarding the student 60 or 120 credits, as the case might be, for the study abroad that was successfully completed during a given period.